khubbar7/Test2/Test2.md

 ### Heres the reads per sample!

 *Reads per sample (before trimming):

 SRR6922141: 1148398

 SRR6922185: 1315096

 SRR6922187: 1081747

 SRR6922236: 977855

 Reads per sample (after trimming):

 SRR6922141: 1068311

 SRR6922185: 1254903

 SRR6922187: 993372

 SRR6922236: 928913

-##Lets run a Burrows-Wheeler Alignment!! 🥳
+## Lets run a Burrows-Wheeler Alignment!! 🥳

 Setting up the folder to keep things tidy and a subfolder for our files and move all the way into the second folder

+(Note, I originally named this folder bwa and then quickly realized that naming folders the same as commands was really dumb so I ` rm -r ` 'ed it and re-created it)

 ```
 cd ../